Back to Blog

 Data Integration Coding

-A robust "Integration List" is the roadmap for how your different software systems talk to each other.
-Without it, your expensive tools are just isolated islands.
+A robust integration strategy is the roadmap for how your different software systems talk to each other.
+Without it, your expensive tools are just isolated islands generating data that never connects, never compounds, and never delivers the insights you paid for.

 The Problem of Data Silos

 Your marketing team uses HubSpot, your sales team uses Salesforce, and your finance team uses QuickBooks.
-If these systems don't integrate, you have no way of knowing how a marketing campaign directly impacts revenue without hours of manual spreadsheet work.
+If these systems do not integrate, you have no way of knowing how a marketing campaign directly impacts revenue without hours of manual spreadsheet work.
+And manual spreadsheet work introduces errors, creates version control chaos, and produces reports that are outdated the moment they are finished.

 Building Your Integration List